turingschool/front-end-curriculum/lessons/module-1/js-arrays.md

 ## Learning Goals

-In this lesson we'll cover:

-* Array literals
+* Understand array literals
-* Adding/changing values to arrays via their indices
+* Add and change values to arrays via their indices

 ## Vocabulary